emotion-js/emotion/README.md

 ### css prop

-When using the emotion babel plugin any `css` prop is converted to a tagged template expression and appended to any existing class names.
+When using the emotion babel plugin, any `css` prop is converted to a class name via glam and appended to any existing class names.

 ```jsx harmony